Chernobyl: Hasidic Jewish dynasty of Chernobyl

-Soviet times (1920–1991)
+Soviet era (1920–1991)

 Ukrainians and Bolsheviks fought over the city in the ensuing Civil War.
 In the Polish–Soviet War of 1919–20, Chernobyl was taken first by the Polish Army and then by the cavalry of the Red Army.
 From 1921 onwards, it was officially incorporated into the Ukrainian SSR.

+Holodomor

 Between 1929 and 1933, Chernobyl suffered from killings during Stalin's collectivization campaign.
 It was also affected by the famine that resulted from Stalin's policies.
 The Polish and German community of Chernobyl was deported to Kazakhstan in 1936, during the Frontier Clearances.

+World War II and the Holocaust

 During World War II, Chernobyl was occupied by the German Army from 25 August 1941 to 17 November 1943.
-The Jewish community was murdered during the Holocaust.
+When the Germans arrived, only 400 Jews remained in Chernobyl; they were murdered during the Holocaust.

+Chernobyl Nuclear Power Plant

 In 1972, the Duga-1 radio receiver, part of the larger Duga over-the-horizon radar array, began construction 11 km west-northwest of Chernobyl.
-It was the origin of the Russian Woodpecker and was designed as part of an anti-ballistic missile early warning radar network.
+It was the origin of the Russian Woodpecker and was designed as part of an anti-ballistic missile early-warning radar network.

 On 15 August 1972, the Chernobyl Nuclear Power Plant (officially the Vladimir Ilyich Lenin Nuclear Power Plant) began construction about 15 km northwest of Chernobyl.
 The plant was built alongside Pripyat, an "atomograd" city founded on 4 February 1970 that was intended to serve the nuclear power plant.
 The decision to build the power plant was adopted by the Central Committee of the Communist Party of the Soviet Union and the Council of Ministers of the Soviet Union on recommendations of the State Planning Committee that the Ukrainian SSR be its location.
 It was the first nuclear power plant to be built in Ukraine.

+26 April 1986: Chernobyl disaster

+After the nuclear disaster at the Chernobyl Nuclear Power Plant; the worst nuclear disaster in history, the city of Chernobyl was evacuated on 5 May 1986.
+Along with the residents of the nearby city of Pripyat, built as a home for the plant's workers, the population was relocated to the newly built city of Slavutych.
+While Pripyat remains completely abandoned with no remaining inhabitants, Chernobyl has since hosted a small population.

-Independent Ukraine (1991–present)
+Independent Ukrainian era (1991–present)

 With the dissolution of the Soviet Union in 1991, Chernobyl remained part of Ukraine within the Chernobyl Exclusion Zone which Ukraine inherited from the Soviet Union.